 The legislation requires feed businesses that fall within the scope of annex II to put in place and operate procedures based on the principles of HACCP.
 HACCP is a system of safety management based on the prevention of feed and food safety problems.
 It provides a documented, structured approach to ensuring food safety and places a requirement on businesses to identify, manage and control hazards inherent in the handling and production process.

-Feed businesses that are only involved in primary production or the feeding of livestock will not be required to apply a documented HACCP (excluding those that buy in and use feed additives or premixtures).
+Feed businesses that are only involved in primary production or the feeding of livestock will not be required to apply HACCP (excluding those that buy in and use feed additives or premixtures).

 'Feed additives' means substances, micro-organisms or preparations, other than feed material and premixtures, that are intentionally added to feed or water in order to perform, in particular, one or more of the following functions: